MicrosoftDocs/microsoft-365-docs/microsoft-365/managed-desktop/get-ready/authentication.md

 In most organizations, your users will be able to use SSO to authenticate by UPN and password on Microsoft Managed Desktop Devices.
 However, to make sure this will work, you should double-check the following:

-- Confirm that Azure Active Directory (AAD) Connect is set up and uses an on-premises Active Directory server running Windows Server 2008 R2 or later.
+- Confirm that Azure AD Connect is set up and uses an on-premises Active Directory server running Windows Server 2008 R2 or later.
-- Confirm that AAD Connect is running a supported version and is set to sync these three attributes with Azure AD:
+- Confirm that Azure AD Connect is running a supported version and is set to sync these three attributes with Azure AD:
     - DNS domain name of the on-premises Active Directory (where the end-users are located)
     - NetBIOS of your on-premises Active Directory (where the end-users are located)
     - SAM account name of the user